leon-ai/docs.getleon.ai/docs/guide/glossary.md

 Leon's packages contain one or an infinity of [modules](/glossary#modules).
 You can consider packages as a category of modules.
 This is where the [answers](/glossary#answers) and [expressions](/glossary#expressions) are stored.

 Alternatively, packages are what we call "domains" in the NLP (*Natural Language Processing*) field.
-Domain classification is a way to structure/label data for a better scalability.
+Domain classification is a way to structure/label data for better scalability.
 It helps Leon to make decisions on what to understand and improve his accuracy.

 > Attachment: [packages/leon](https://github.com/leon-ai/leon/tree/master/packages/leon) *example of the `Leon` package including modules related to Leon himself*.